FAQ-FREQUENTLY ASKED QUESTIONS

 The RSA is a special district of government in Ouray County.
 It was founded in 2000 with the mission of ensuring primary medical services are present in the County.
 It is made up of a five-member Board of Directors, representing each of the county precincts.
 These are elected positions.
 The Board members receive no pay.
 For information please see board member bios and “Prospective Board Member Information” on this webpage.

-The RSA owns and manages the medical FACILITY located at 295 Sherman Street, Ridgway where Mountain Medical Center currently resides.
-The RSA DOES NOT manage Mountain Medical Center.
-The RSA completes its mission of ensuring medical services in Ouray County by owning the building and maintaining the medical facility, including the X-Ray machine and various medical equipment.
+The RSA owns and manages the medical FACILITY located at 295 Sherman Street, Ridgway where Cedar Point Health currently resides.
+The RSA DOES NOT manage Cedar Point Health.
+The RSA completes its mission of ensuring medical services in Ouray County by owning the building and maintaining the medical facility, including various medical equipment.
 In this way, the RSA has a “turn key” facility where a medical provider can offer services.

 The relationship is multi-faceted.

 The RSA contracts with the medical provider to provide medical services.
-See 18.01.01 Agreement For Provision of Medical Services to view the contract between RSA and MMC.
+See to view 22.08.23 Agreement Provision Medical Services the contract between RSA and CPH.

 It is important to note that the RSA DOES NOT PAY medical provider’s salaries nor manage the provider’s medical practice.
 The medical provider maintains financial responsibility and managerial control of the practice.